mrdotan/apicv10/Misc/Exercises/ConfigureDeveloperToolkitExercise.md

 ### Step 3

-Create workspace directory on you machine
+Create a workspace directory on you machine.

 ### Step 4

-Run below commands to start the toolkit
+Run below commands to start the toolkit.

 `apic client-creds:set <path-to-your-downloads>/credentials.json`

-Use the below command to determine the identity provider. 'mgmt_endpoint_url' for you environment will be provided by the instructor
+Use the below command to determine the identity provider. 'mgmt_endpoint_url' for you environment will be provided by the instructor.

 `apic identity-providers:list --scope provider --server <mgmt_endpoint_url> --fields title,realm`